digidem/osm-p2p-syncfile/README.md

 With this you can do things like replication, using [blob-store-replication-stream](https://github.com/noffle/blob-store-replication-stream).

+### syncfile.userdata([data, ]cb)

+Mechanism to store an arbitrary JS object (encoded to JSON) inside the syncfile.
+This can be used for storing things like database versioning info, or an identifier that limits what datasets should sync with the syncfile.

+If `data` is given, the object is JSON encoded and stored in the tarball as well.
+If only `cb` is given, the current userdata will be retrieved.

 ### syncfile.close(cb)

 Closes the syncfile.
 This is critical for cleanup, such as writing the changes to the p2p database extracted to `tmpdir` back to the syncfile.